 Coverage is renewable until age 65

 Our basic Hospital SafeGuard plan pays a fixed amount per day for hospital confinements, up to the calendar-year maximum.

-Important: While Hospital SafeGuard and Hospital SafeGuard Premier plans have no network limitations, you may need to stay with certain networks and providers to get the most coverage out of your major medical plan.
+Important: While Hospital SafeGuard plans have no network limitations, you may need to stay with certain networks and providers to get the most coverage out of your major medical plan.
 Be sure to take that into consideration.

-With Hospital SafeGuard or Hospital SafeGuard Premier, it's very simple.
+With Hospital SafeGuard, it's very simple.
 After you receive care for a qualified medical service, simply complete a claim form and submit it with copies of your receipts.
 That’s it.
 Then you’ll receive a check for the fixed amount specified by your plan for that service (within your calendar-year maximum).

-2 In DC, IL, and SD you must already have a health plan that is considered minimum essential health coverage by the ACA to qualify for Hospital SafeGuard or Hospital SafeGuard Premier.
+9 In DC, IL, and SD you must already have a health plan that is considered minimum essential health coverage by the ACA to qualify for Hospital SafeGuard.